“Financial education should be everywhere. We need to focus on it in primary and secondary schools, and among adults and professionals.”

 EUROPEAN MONEY QUIZ: CAN YOU BEAT THE EUROPEAN CHAMPION?

-Last year’s European Money Quiz finals in Brussels were played in 21 different languages and we have made all final questions available for practicing on Kahoot!.
+Last year’s European Money Quiz finals in Brussels were played in 21 different languages and we have made all final questions available for practice via Kahoot!, the online learning platform.
 On a dedicate page you can find all the questions in your language that can be played by anyone, also without a Kahoot! account.
-Will you become the European champion of 2019?
+Will you become the European champion?
 Find out here

 Financial Literacy and Digital Skills